mshlis/mshlis.github.io/_posts/.ipynb_checkpoints/2019-10-21-HackUmassMentor-checkpoint.md

      - Check components one by one if possible (drivers/stubs, voltmeter, ampmeter, replace the part, etc..)

 These are just a handful of paths, but alot of the time its adaptive.
 Errors can by tricky and sometimes multi faceted, so it is case by case but alot of the time this pseudo-road map will get you far.

 Also as a mentor, sometimes adding a new perspective adds something.
-Im sure everyone has done this: you begin a group project and everyone has their own ideas, but eventually you converge on a concept and a path but once there, you all are so focused on that, that you arent pay attention to some obvious avenues-- same is true for any form of group based problem solving.
+Im sure everyone has done this: you begin a group project and everyone has their own ideas, but eventually you converge on a concept and a path but once there, you all are so focused on that, that you dont pay attention to some obvious mistakes/solutions-- same is true for any form of group based problem solving.

 Overall it was a great weekend.
-I got my chance to goto pita pocket (best restaurant in all of amherst with greatest falafel on this side of the planet) and saw my friends while meeting a ton of awesome people.
+I got a chance to goto pita pocket (best restaurant in all of amherst with greatest falafel on this side of the planet) and saw my friends while meeting a ton of awesome people.
 Seeing so many people working on such amazing projects is always inspiring and always gets you revved up!
 It was a wonderful experience and I hope to be there again next year.